Maximiliano Susan: Career

-Susan began his youth career in 1904 in Estudiantil Porteño, playing in the 4th. and 3rd. divisions of the club until he moved to Rosario to play for Club Argentino one year later, soon returning to play for San Isidro's 4th. division.
+Susan was born in Buenos Aires and began his youth career in 1904 in Estudiantil Porteño, playing in the 4th and 3rd. divisions of the club until he moved to Rosario to play for Club Argentino one year later, soon returning to play for San Isidro's 4th. division.
 Susan started his senior career in 1906 when he joined Estudiantes de Buenos Aires, which had recently promoted to Primera División.
 Susan's debut in Primera was on 24 May 1906 v San Martín A.C.
 (Estudiantes lost 4–2 and Susan scored his first official goal).
 Susan was one of the key players of Estudiantes in the 1907 season when the team was runner-up to Alumni, also achieving their best campaign in Primera División.
 That same year Susan (who had started studying at the University of Buenos Aires) moved to Córdoba to continue his studies there because of a conflict in the Buenos Aires University seat.
 In Córdoba, Susan joined the Escuela de Agronomía team and then the university team that participated in regional "Liga Cordobesa".

 The following year Susan scored 15 goals in 16 matches, ranking third among the top scorers of the season after Eliseo Brown with 19.

 Susán consolidated himself as a prominent footballer in 1908 when he scored 18 goals in 17 matches, being called up for the Argentina national team that toured on Brazil.
 Susan made great performances, scoring 6 goals in 6 matches.

 Susan broke his own records in 1909, when he scored 33 goals in 23 matches with Estudiantes.
 On 25 May 1909, Susan became the player with the record of goals scored in a game (which still stands) after scoring 12 goals (the last 7 consecutively) for Estudiantes in the 18–0 win over Lomas A.C. at the 1909 Copa Competencia Jockey Club.
 The match was held in the Estudiantes field located on Avenida del Libertador and Oro street in Palermo.
 That was the largest defeat suffered by an Argentine football team to date (including professional era).
 But it was also the last day Lomas played football officially.
 On 10 June, Susan played for Alumni v English side Everton during their tour on South America.
 Susan left his place as spectator to replace Gottlob Weiss who can't be in time for the match.